yamt/toywasm/benchmark/startup.md

   `wasm3 (lazy compilation disabled)`.

-  Note: While lazy compiltation/validation is explicitly allowed by the spec, it's a bit contreversial feature and thus many of runtimes don't implement it.
-Toywasm intentionally doesn't implement it because it complicates shared modules.
+  Note: While lazy compiltation/validation is explicitly allowed by the spec, it's a bit controversial feature and thus many of runtimes don't implement it.
+Specifically, toywasm intentionally doesn't implement it because it complicates shared modules.

-* WAMR fast-jit also uses a lazy compilation strategy by defaulst.
+* WAMR fast-jit also uses a lazy compilation strategy by default.
   Unlike wasm3, it doesn't defer the validation though.
 Disabling the lazy compilation (`WASM_ENABLE_LAZY_JIT=0`) doesn't make much difference as I expeceted.
 I'm not sure why.